NumberOneBot/todo-react18-mui5-pb-nextjs13/README.md

 ### #2

 The most fun was the Backpack algorithm + additional logic to deal with locked items.
-Everything becomes clear once you realise that the batch could be filled in one run through the array, if it was sorted by the right rules.
+Everything becomes clear once you realise that the batch could be filled in one array iteration, if it was previously sorted with the right rules.
 This even includes picking of the locked items, if their dependencies are also included in the batch or already present in the pending list.

 _(Clicking the locked item highlights its blockers.
 I came out with this solution to do not add more mess in layout and DOM tree.)_